Stork-Oracle/stork-external/apps/publisher_agent/README.md

 }
 ```

-The keys.json file can be substituted or combined with environment variables if preferred.
-If the same property has a value set in both the keys.json and environment variable, the environment variable takes priority.
+Environment variables can be combined with the keys.json file.
+If the same property has a value set in an environment variable and in the keys.json file, the environment variable takes priority.

 The available environment variables are:
 | Key | Description | Type |